georgestanley/Spelling-Error-DeepNLP/project-spelling-error-detection.md

 <li>Remove a character from a random position</li>
 </ul>

-Due to this, in every epoch, the network sees a different negative word thereby avoiding a possible overfitting.
+Due to this, in every epoch, the network sees a different negative word thereby avoiding a possible <a href="https://en.wikipedia.org/wiki/Overfitting"> overfitting </a>.

 <li><b>Evaluation Dataset:</b></li>
 <p>